GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
+> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
 >
-> ~ *George Boole*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts